Here's a list of some common questions our customers ask. We hope this helps with your enquiry.

 You will need to return the original certificate, provide three forms of identification and complete the application to:

 See information at: Options to apply

 We cannot assist you in locating missing people.
-Try the following non-profit organisations:
+You could try social media, or the following non-profit organisations:

 When a Certificate issued by the Registry is to be used overseas to establish identity or other personal particulars (such as marital status), there is often a requirement to have it legalised through either an authentication or apostille.
 You must first check with the foreign government to confirm their requirements.
 Australian authentications and apostilles are issued by the Department of Foreign Affairs & Trade through Australian Passports Offices in Australian capital cities, or Australian missions overseas.